×

 What Are Landlords’ Responsibilities under Awaab’s Law?

-🛠️ Provide alternative accommodation if there is an imminent risk of harm or danger, and the property cannot be made safe within the specified timescales.
+Landlords must also provide alternative accommodation if there is an imminent risk of harm and the property cannot be made safe within the required timescales.

 What counts as a hazard?

-These hazards are defined under the Housing Health and Safety Rating System (HHSRS).
+Awaab’s Law uses the hazards listed under the Housing Health and Safety Rating System (HHSRS).

 • Biocides